MundoDele Spanish Grammar

 | es una pena que | Es una pena que no puedas venir. | It is a pity that you cannot come. | puedas |

-Impersonal expressions with emotion or evaluation
+Impersonal expressions with emotion, evaluation or uncertainty

 Many impersonal expressions trigger the subjunctive when they express emotion, judgement, necessity or uncertainty.